FelixOnline/v2/content/articles/2017-3-17-spiced-rack-of-lamb-with-char-grilled-smoked-aubergine-dip.md

 subtitle: >
   Lamb season will be starting in a couple weeks and this means only one thing – you are allowed to enjoy a fancy meat you normally ignore for the easier to cook beef or pork.
 Get ready to salivate with this easy to make lamb delicacy.
 date: "2017-03-17 17:26:12 +0000"

 # Attributes from Felix Online V1
 id: "6915"
 old_path: /food/6915/spiced-rack-of-lamb-with-char-grilled-smoked-aubergine-dip
 aliases:
  - /food/6915/spiced-rack-of-lamb-with-char-grilled-smoked-aubergine-dip
+imported: true
+comments:
+ - Do not rush mecheap albion silver httpmicrovoltshackzpunbbhostingcomviewtopicphpid1874i love this site a lottop one madden 17 coins mobile coins seller httpwwwmaddenstorecomWhat if I had the guts to quit my jobpokemonbux buy pokemon go rare pokemon httpwwwpokemonbuxcomI dont knowcheapest Albion Online gold httpwwwcheapguildwars2goldnetupalbioncanmeetyourneedofalbiononlinegoldatanytimeFor a chili with a mild kick i like poblano chili but my other half favours fairly hot so id be tempted to try it with arbol chili looks delicious thanks for sharing

 # Article Taxonomies
 categories:
  - food
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true